Blocks & Lots

 First and foremost, hire a savvy real estate attorney to look over an offering plan before buying a condo.
 They know what to look out for.

 In addition, verify how many units a condo has already sold.
 The more units sold, the less likely on average a condo is to go rental.
-Marketproof New Development, a NYC real estate data platform, tells you what percentage of a building’s units the developer has sold.
+Marketproof Pro, a NYC real estate data platform, tells you what percentage of a building’s units the developer has sold.

 Our explainer on the life cycle of a new development explains the conditions buyers face depending on how many units a building has sold.